JuniMay/syc/README.md

 ## Fixme

-- [ ] Temporary symbol duplication in the symbol table.
+- [x] Temporary symbol duplication in the symbol table.
+  - Fixed.
+The actual problem is that if there is a while/if/else, the block will be added twice: once by the driver and another time by the while/if/else statement.